Sanyuan-Chen/RecAdam/README.md

 ### With ALBERT-xxlarge model

-For ALBERT-xxlarge, we use the same hyperparamters following [ALBERT paper](https://arxiv.org/pdf/1909.11942.pdf), except for the maximum sequence length which we set to 128 rather than 512.
+For ALBERT-xxlarge, we use the same hyperparameters following [ALBERT paper](https://arxiv.org/pdf/1909.11942.pdf), except for the maximum sequence length, which we set to 128 rather than 512.

 As for the hyperparameters of RecAdam, we choose the sigmoid annealing function,